← HazardNow Learn

 • CISA publishes new KEVs or advisories, especially with active exploitation or critical-infrastructure relevance.

-• A cached snapshot becomes stale or a provider becomes unavailable, lowering confidence.
+• A source reading becomes stale or a provider becomes unavailable, lowering confidence.

 • A disruption clears or public advisory tempo slows.